 Were you looking to reduce toxins in your home and increase the aesthetics?
-Then indoor plants it is.
+Then air purifying indoor plants it is.
 The germs and poisons that aren’t visible are typically the most dangerous, but thankfully, these air cleansing plants can help you remove toxins and improve air quality.
 Along with it, beautify the house.

-Can Indoor Plants Purify Air?
+Can Air Purifying Indoor Plants ?

 After NASA published a series of studies in the late 1980s claiming that indoor plants might filter the air, people began to decorate their windowsills with greenery in growing numbers.